Swiss Macaroni and Cheese

 - Season with salt and pepper.

-- To serve, mix the cooked pasta and potatoes through the sauce while it is still hot and over low-medium heat.
+- Mix the cooked pasta and potatoes through the sauce while it is still hot and over low-medium heat.

 - Garnish generously with the fried bacon or pancetta, fried onions, and herbs.

-- Serve with a bowl of applesauce alongside (I prefer to serve the applesauce warm).
+- Serve with a bowl of applesauce alongside (I like to serve the applesauce warm).

 Kitchen Notes